 What Are Antivirals?

 Antivirals are medications that reduce the ability of flu viruses to multiply.
-The CDC considers antiviral drugs as a "second line of defense against the flu" after getting an annual flu vaccine.
+The CDC considers antiviral drugs as a "second line of defense against the flu."
+The first line of defense is getting an annual flu vaccine.
 When taken at the onset of flu, these drugs help decrease the severity and duration of flu symptoms.
 They can also be used in cases to help prevent the flu, but they are not a replacement for getting the flu vaccine.

 Which Antivirals Does the CDC Recommend?

 The CDC recommends baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) for flu.
 They are most effective when given within 48 hours after symptoms start to appear.
 These flu drugs can decrease the duration of the flu by one to two days if used within this early time period.
-These antivirals are usually given for a period of five days for the treatment of flu.
+Oseltamivir (Tamiflu), and zanamivir (Relenza) are usually given for a period of five days to treat the flu.
+For flu prevention, they are typically used for at least 7 days.
+In some cases, antivirals may be given for longer periods of time.
 For prevention of flu, antiviral drugs may be given for at least 7 days.
 In some cases, antivirals may be given for longer periods of time.

-Peramivir, given in one intravenous dose, is approved for people ages18 and older.
+Peramivir, given in one intravenous dose, is approved for people ages 2 and older.

 Zanamivir, an inhaled medication, is approved for treatment of people ages 7 and older and for prevention in people ages 5 and older.